Levi’s Beehive

 IC seeker or cofounder: I’m seeking to join likeminded others as a core group in founding a new IC.
 Together we will establish a vision and norms.

-Service-based IC (population):
+Service-based IC (population served):

-Animal rescue, Aged out foster teens
+Aged out foster teens, Animal rescue

 Vulnerable population as a proportion of residents: